-Participants are encouraged to ask questions, share information with the group, and network.
-Printed and electronic materials will be provided, and a certificate of completion will be received at the conclusion of the workshop.
-Workshop enrollment is limited to 15 participants and will be filled on a first-come basis.
+Workshops are informal and participants are encouraged to ask questions, share information with the group, and network.
+Printed and electronic materials will be provided, and a certificate of completion will be delivered at the conclusion of the workshop.
+Enrollment is limited to 15 participants filled on a first-come basis upon receipt of payment.

 Send additions and comments to the PSA Webmaster.